idatafox/idata/README.md

-hi there :) i am jerry,thank you for your visiting. if you're about to learn java techenology ,let's go to starting it.
+hi there :) i am jerry,thank you for your visiting. if you're about to learn java  ,let's go to starting it.